nspcc-dev/.github/git.md

 Merged branches MUST have no conflicts with the current master.
 If there are any conflicts author is expected to fix them by rebasing and force-pushing the branch.

+The requirement to use merge commits is relaxed for AI-generated branches and PRs (Copilot).
+These tools can't structure changes properly and also can't rebase changes, so their branches usually contain a lot of dirty commits with bad descriptions.
+Since these tools are mostly used for small things and since the changeset needs to be adjusted anyway the easiest way to handle these PRs is to use squash&merge GitHub function, therefore it's explicitly allowed for cases like this.